pavank2/ProtractorSuite/README.md

 - HomePageTest.spec.js : On Holidu Hoempage search bar, adds location, dates and no. of people and searches for property
 - SearchResultsPage.spec.js : Starts again from home page, applies multiple filters on the search results and selects the first property available.
 Filters applied are Property Type:Chalet, Price Range: 0 - 270, Amenities: TV

-- Note: "Sleep" function is added in few of the steps to slow down execution for demo purposes.
+- Note: "Sleep" function is added in several steps to slow down execution for demo purposes.
 ## Recommended Configuration
 - Windows 10
 - Java JDK 15.0.2 (Required to run the Selenium webdriver)